-Peppermint Hot Chocolate Cookie Cups are a bite of holiday perfection!
+Hot Chocolate Cookie Cups with homemade peppermint whip topping is a bite of holiday perfection!

-These Peppermint Hot Chocolate Cookie Cups are filled with my rich Chocolate Ganache recipe!
-Ganache is simple to make – requiring you to only heat cream, pour over chopped chocolate, and whisk together after a few minutes – and incredibly delicious.
-It’s so thick and rich once set that it makes the perfect cookie cup filling.
+Inside these Hot Chocolate Cookie Cups is my rich chocolate ganache recipe!
+Ganache is a creamy, decadent recipe that is actually very simple to make – requiring you to only heat cream, pour over chopped chocolate, and whisk together after a few minutes.
+With it’s thick, rich consistency once set, it makes the perfect cookie cup filling.

-Then, these cookie cups are topped with a non whilting peppermint whipped topping!
+A filling as amazing as ganache needs a great topping, too, so they’re topped off with a non wilting peppermint whipped topping!
 It adds a great minty flavor to the rich chocolate of the ganache.
-Plus, it makes a pretty decorative topping that won’t wilt like traditional whipped toppings.
-Add a little straw and crushed peppermint for garnish and these cookies are sure to wow at a Cookie Exchange Party!
+You can use the peppermint extract in your everyday mug of hot chocolate or coffee as well!
+Plus, it makes a pretty decorative topping that won’t wilt like traditional whipped toppings, making it great for Christmas parties or holiday cookie exchanges.
+Add a little straw and crushed peppermint for garnish and these cookies are sure to wow!

 - 24 pack Pillsbury Ready to Bake Sugar Cookies